 “Nope.
 But a close fucking second.
 I had her down to 267 once.”

 As if to remind Percy of the stress it was currently bearing, the Prospect let another slow groan rise from the guts of the boat.
 “My poor girl,” said Percy.
-“Sorry baby, we’ll take some of the fucking weight off soon.”
+“Sorry, baby, we’ll take some of the fucking weight off soon.”

 “What happened back there?” asked Gregory.
 “I thought we were going to hit the bottom for sure.”

 “False bottom,” said Percy.
 “The deep scattering layer—billions and billions of tiny bony fish come up from the depths in the night to feed—such a fucking mass of them together that they reflect sonar back up, making them look like the bottom.
-We swam right through them, and came out underneath.”
+We swam right through them and came out underneath.”

-“Just when you think submarining is fucking boring…” said Bastian.
+“Just when you think submarining is fucking boring . . .” said Bastian.

-Another ping from the pursuing submarine hit the Prospect, but this time it had a different quality to it—not just less powerful, but also diffuse and muted, as if it were coming from much further away than the last ping.
+Another ping from the pursuing submarine hit the Prospect, but this time it had a different quality to it—not just less powerful, but also diffuse and muted, as if it were coming from much farther away than the last ping.

-“So… they can’t see us now because of the layer of fish between us and them?”
+“So . . . they can’t see us now because of the layer of fish between us and them?”
 Gregory asked.

-“With any luck their active sonar is nothing more than a damned fish-finder now,” Percy replied.
+“With any luck, their active sonar is nothing more than a damned fish-finder now,” Percy replied.
 “And we’ll just keep ourselves very quiet for a few minutes here.”

-“Maybe I should go back to my bunk then?”
+“Maybe I should go back to my bunk, then?”
 Cassandra asked, looking up at Percy from the compartment below, having returned from her short and harrowing break.

 Another muted ping rang through the Prospect.

-“I don’t think they are going to let you sleep Cassandra,” said Percy.
+“I don’t think they are going to let you sleep, Cassandra,” said Percy.
 “Can you get back on sonar and see if you can figure out what their next move is?”

-“Sure Captain Percy,” Cassandra said before flopping into the sonar station chair.
+“Sure, Captain Percy,” Cassandra said before flopping into the sonar station chair.

 A few seconds passed and another ping rang out.